PoisotLab/ms_straight_lines/manuscript.md

 ## Other uses for our model

-Below we describe N useful insights that can be made using our model.
+Our model is generative, and that is important.
+It means we can use this model to correctly generate predictions that look like real data.
+That is very useful!
+It suggests that we can adapt the model, using either its parameters or predictions or both, to get a new persepctive on many questions in network ecology.
+Here we show four possible applications that we think are interesting, though many more are possible.

-## Probability distributions for $L_D$ and $Co$
+### Probability distributions for $L_D$ and $Co$

 In a beta-binomial distribution, it is assumed that the probability of success
 $p$ varies among groups of trials according to a $\text{Beta}(\mu\phi, (1-\mu)\phi)$ distribution.
 Since $p$